lailaaaed03/kotlin-web-site/docs/topics/tour/kotlin-tour-functions.md

 You can define default values for your function parameters.
 Any parameter with a default value can be omitted when calling your function.
 To declare a default value, use the assignment operator `=` after the type.

-In the below example, [string templates](strings.md#string-templates) (`$`) are used to access the parameter values, convert them to `String` type, and then concatenate them into a string for printing.

 ```kotlin
 fun printMessageWithPrefix(message: String, prefix: String = "Info") {
     println("[$prefix] $message")